2006 United Nations Secretary-General selection: Selection process

-Background to the 2006 race
+Background

 When the race to succeed Annan began in 2006, it was widely expected that the successful candidate would be Asian, as there had not been a Secretary-General from Asia since 1971.
 A number of Security Council members (including China, which has a veto) indicated they would only support an Asian candidate.

 Noting that all Secretaries-General to date have been men, Equality Now launched a campaign for the election of a female Secretary-General, and identified a ‘sampling’ of 18 qualified women, including Vaira Vīķe-Freiberga, Louise Arbour, Gro Harlem Brundtland, and Tarja Halonen.
 Equality Now also noted that there are many qualified Asian women, including Aung San Suu Kyi from Burma, Sadako Ogata from Japan, Nafis Sadik from Pakistan, Anson Chan from Hong Kong, and Leticia Shahani from the Philippines.
 The idea of a female Secretary-General received some support, (including from Kofi Annan and US Ambassador to the UN John Bolton), but no Asian women were nominated.